Tencent/rapidjson/doc/tutorial.md

 ![DOM in the tutorial](diagram/tutorial.png)

-Since the update to RFC7159, the root of a conforming JSON document can be any JSON value.
-In RFC4627, only objects or arrays were allowed as root values.
+Since the update to RFC 7159, the root of a conforming JSON document can be any JSON value.
+In earlier RFC 4627, only objects or arrays were allowed as root values.
 In this case, the root is an object.
 ~~~~~~~~~~cpp
 assert(document.IsObject());
 ~~~~~~~~~~

-Query whether a `"hello"` member exists in the root object.
+Let's query whether a `"hello"` member exists in the root object.
 Since a `Value` can contain different types of value, we may need to verify its type and use suitable API to obtain the value.
 In this example, `"hello"` member associates with a JSON string.
 ~~~~~~~~~~cpp
 assert(document.HasMember("hello"));
 assert(document["hello"].IsString());